Gantzos/Phone-Petition/docs/index.md

 ### Our Solutions

 The main solution that we would like is to use the CWC Silver Lake phone policy.
 They are a middle school that has been around for a lot longer, and that has a phone policy that works out well for both the students AND the administration.

+## Our 4-Step Plan

+**Step One: Build an Argument - Complete**

+We've built a successful argument, including the fact that we will all be high schoolers in just years.

+**Step Two: Make, Distribute and Sign a Petition - Working on This**

+So far, we've made and distributed the petitions.
+We've received back the number of signatures from 6th and 8th grade, totaling 52 signatures.

+**Step Three: Write an Essay with the Argument - Working on This**

+We've written multiple essays, but we're still editing them to perfection.

+**Step Four: Take the Essays and the Petition to a Student Council Meeting - Upcoming**

+There is no scheduled student council meeting coming up because we have just found a new advisor for student council.
+We will try to find a time for a student council meeting, where we will bring up the petition and the essays.
+That will be where our efforts meet the administration.

+## Updates

+For updates, you can go to our site Wiki Files, where you can find information on both petition updates, and site updates.
+You can find the Wiki Files [here](https://github.com/Gantzos/Phone-Petition/wiki).